Works righteousness: Salvation through good karma.

 ME.
 “You’re supposed to do your homework.”

 He was too young to think of bribery, although that wouldn’t have worked either.
 He had nothing to bargain with.
-It was either stuff he was already supposed to do, or stuff I neither needed nor wanted.
+All he had to offer was either stuff he was already supposed to do, or stuff I neither needed nor wanted.

 Works can’t make us righteous.
 Trusting God does.
 Trusting that he’ll make us righteous, despite our sinfulness, does.
 Trusting him enough to where we don’t throw up our hands in despair, but keep striving to walk the path God laid out for us, does.
 1Jn 2.6

 Like Paul made clear in Ephesians, it’s not that we needn’t do good deeds anymore.
 As Christians, we have all the more reason to do good: We’re representing Jesus, we’re not ingrates, and we’re helping him spread his kingdom.
 But as far as salvation is concerned, we humans don’t earn it, and never did.
-The Hebrews weren’t given the Law, then told, “Be good and I’ll save you from the Egyptians.”
-The LORD saved ’em first, exactly like he saved us in Christ first.
+The Hebrews weren’t given the Law, then told, “Only once you’re good will I save you from the Egyptians.”
+The LORD saved ’em first—exactly like he saved us in Christ first.

 Problem is, sometimes we teach just the opposite—that we gotta clean up before we can be forgiven.
-That we gotta do good deeds, and continue to do good deeds, lest God decide, “You’re supposed to do good deeds now that I’ve saved you, but since you’re not, I’m gonna withdraw my salvation.”
-God doesn’t work like that!
-If you trust him to save you, he’s gonna save you.
-Good works are the side effect, not the cause.
-Trying to make ’em the cause, indicates we don’t really trust God, and are following karma instead of him.
+That we gotta do good deeds, and continue to do good deeds, lest God decide, “Look, you dirty sinners, you were supposed to do good deeds now that I’ve saved you, and if you won’t uphold your end of the deal, I’m gonna withdraw my salvation.”
+That’s not grace!
+God doesn’t work like that (and not just because he already knew we were gonna suck back when he saved us; our behavior never catches an all-knowing God by surprise).
+If we trust him to save us, he’s gonna save us.
+Good works are the effect, not the cause.
+Trying to flip things around and make ’em the cause, indicates we believe they save us, not God.
+So we’ve not trusted God; we’re still following karma.

-The most obvious reason… is they’re totally right.
-There are Christians who try to earn favor with God through their good deeds.
-The Christians who pray regularly, read bible regularly, go to church regularly, do good deeds regularly, and remain good—not out of gratitude, but out of fear.
+And to be fair to spiritual dumb-dumbs: Sometimes they’re right.
+Sometimes they’re dealing with a Christian who’s totally trying to earn favor with God through good deeds.
+Plenty of us pray regularly, read bible regularly, go to church regularly, do good deeds regularly, and strive to be good—not out of gratitude, but out of fear.
 They worry they’re gonna lose their salvation if they don’t keep it up.

 They may have started their Christianity by believing in grace, by recognizing God saved us when we believed in him.
-But over the years they got the idea that maintaining this state of grace required effort on their part.
-To them, Christianity’s like if your dad gave you a new car, then said, “But you have to make the car payments, pay the taxes and registration and insurance, buy the gas, and get the oil changed regularly.”
-Wait, you have to pay for everything?
-Exactly what’d he give in this arrangement?
+But this can easily be undermined if you go to a church which emphasizes “holiness”—by which they mean goodness, not actual holiness—and claim if Christians wanna stay in God’s grace, we gotta make an effort.
+To them, Christianity’s like if your dad gives you a brand-new car, then says, “But you have to make the car payments, pay the taxes and registration and insurance, buy the gas, and get the oil changed regularly.”
+Wait, I have to pay for everything?
+Did he actually give me a car, or did he just saddle me with a bunch of unexpected responsibilities?

-If we’re going with the car simile, more accurately God’s the dad who gave you a new car and paid for everything.
-Including payments, registration, gas, oil changes.
-And if you’re caught speeding or illegally parking, he pays the tickets.
-And if you smash it into things—even for evil fun!—he pays the repair bills.
-He doesn’t want you to speed or smash the car; he ordered us to keep it in good condition.
-If we truly love him, that’s what we’ll strive to do, and not take it for granted.
-But grace means he already paid for everything.
+If we’re going with this car simile, God is in fact the dad who gives us a brand-new car, and pays for everything.
+No payments; he paid cash.
+Plus registration, insurance, gas, oil changes, regular car cleanings and detailing, and even parking.
+And if we’re caught speeding or illegally parking, he pays the tickets!
+And if we smash it into things—even for evil fun!—he pays the repair bills.
+He doesn’t want us to speed or smash the car; he ordered us to keep it in good condition.
+If we truly love him, that’s what we’ll strive to do, and not take him for granted.
+But grace means he paid.
 All we need do is accept his gift.

-As I pointed out in my article on legalism, a number of Christians don’t even try to do good deeds.
+Most lawless Christians don’t even try to do good deeds.
 Don’t even try to be religious.
-They recognize they’re saved by grace, but figure now that they’re saved, they needn’t do anything more.
-They can keep on sinning, and God’ll forgive them for all those new sins, and isn’t his abundant forgiveness awesome?
-Ro 6.1 Now they can flail around in it like a kiddie pool.
+They take GOd’s grace for granted: They realize they can keep right on sinning, and God forgives all, and isn’t his abundant forgiveness awesome?
+Ro 6.1 Now they can jump around in it like a bounce house.

 There are some “good works” these Christians permit themselves.
 But they tend to consist of minor, petty stuff.
 Behaving themselves in public.
 Not cussing.
 Not otherwise behaving in any manner inconsistent with all the other Christians they know: They’re basically trying to conform to popular Christian culture.
 But it’s not about following God; not about actual goodness.
 It’s about decorum.

 That, and these Christians wanna make sure they have good theology.
 They figure correct beliefs are the real evidence of God’s work in their lives.
-Less so fruit of the Spirit, although they kinda expect fruit to come automatically and naturally—as if self-control isn’t one of the fruit.
+Less so the Spirit’s fruit, though they kinda expect fruit to happen spontaneously, with zero effort on their part—as if self-control isn’t one of the fruit.

-Basically these folks are abusing grace.
+Basically these folks abuse grace.
 And they’re the ones who are quickest to point the finger at Christians who are striving to do good deeds, and claim our motives have nothing to do with love for God, nor love for others, nor compassion, gratitude, generosity, kindness.
-It’s because we’re feathering our heavenly nests: We’re trying to earn karma points, and achieve salvation by our own efforts.
+We must be doing this because we’re feathering our heavenly nests: We’re trying to earn karma points, and achieve salvation by our own efforts.

 Yeah, it’s pure projection.
 They aren’t acting out of love, kindness, or any fruit; they figure we can’t be acting out of those motives either.
 We’ve gotta be working some angle.
 It’s pure cynicism.

-In general, these accusers share one thing in common: They’re not really following God, and they’re suspicious of those of us who do.
+In general, all these accusers share one thing in common: They’re not properly following God; hence the lawlessness.
+And because they want to justify themselves, they’re suspicious of those of us who do good deeds.
 Their consciences condemn them, so they’re trying to shout ’em down.
 They tell themselves, and anyone who’s similarly motivated to believe them, that it’s even righteous of them to practice no good deeds.
 This way they’re totally dependent upon God’s grace to save them: They never even give works a chance.

 But in so doing, they’re disobeying God.
 And they’re proud of it.